bukolabisuga/paymentgateway/README.md

 # Payment Gateway APIs
-This doc describes my simple approach to building a payment gateway using a bank simulator.
+This doc describes my simple approach to building a payment gateway using a bank simulator using Java/SpringBoot and maven build.

 ### Payment Service
 Process a user's card payment via acquiring bank.